 The nucleolus is the distinct structure present in the nucleus of eukaryotic cells.
-It is mainly involved in assembling the ribosomes, modification of transfer RNA and sensing cellular stress.
-The nucleolus is composed of RNA and proteins which form around specific chromosomal regions.
+Primarily, it participates in assembling the ribosomes, alteration of transfer RNA and sensing cellular stress.
+The nucleolus is composed of RNA and proteins, which form around specific chromosomal regions.

 It is one of the main components of the nucleus.
-The chain of RNA and DNA along with various form the structural components of this component of a cell.
-The main components of nucleolus are ribonucleic acid, deoxyribonucleic acid, and proteins.
+The chain of RNA and DNA along with other components form the structural components.
+The main components of the nucleolus are ribonucleic acid, deoxyribonucleic acid and proteins.

 Structure of the Nucleolus